Patanjali Yogpeeth: Acharyakulam

 Acharyakulam is a school based on Vedic-cum-modern education near Patanjali Yogpeeth, Haridwar.
 It is a residential educational institution for students from grades 5th to 12th.
 It was inaugurated on 26 April 2013 by Narendra Modi, the then Chief Minister of Gujarat.
-This organization is jointly governed by Ramdev and Balkrishna.

 It is affiliated to Central Board of Secondary Education (CBSE).

 Ramdev's main aim behind opening Acharyakulam was to promote Vedic education and Indian culture.
 He believed establishing Acharyaklam will help to protect the culture of India and promote Vedic knowledge to new generations of Indians.
-He plans to establish Acharyakulam in every district of the country.
+In 2014, Ramdev proposed to the central government to have a new educational board that would collate insights from ancient Gurukul system and modern sciences, and bring uniformity in education dispersed at other such schools including Vidya Bharti Schools and Gurukuls run by RSS and Arya Samaj.